Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 |`azd deploy adminweb`     | A Streamlit app for the "admin" site where you can upload and explore your data.         |
 |`azd deploy function`     | A python function app processing requests.          |

+### Running All Services Locally Using Docker Compose

+To run all applications using Docker Compose, you first need a `.env` file containing the configuration for your provisioned resources.
+This file can be created manually at the root of the project.
+Alternatively, if resources were provisioned using `azd provision` or `azd up`, a `.env` file is automatically generated in the `.azure/<env-name>/.env` file.

+To start the services, you can use either of the following commands:
+- `make docker-compose-up`
+- `cd docker && AZD_ENV_FILE=<path-to-env-file> docker-compose up`

+**Note:** By default, these commands will run the latest Docker images built from the main branch.
+If you wish to use a different image, you will need to modify the `docker/docker-compose.yml` file accordingly.

 ### Develop & run the frontend locally